damodaravadhani/DocumentationPSCLI/MigrationGuideServiceBus.md

 ### Behavior of -InputObject:

-Until Module X.X.X, -InputObject supports passing an in memory created object to additional cmdlet in pipeline.Due to above design, updating resources becomes a multi step approeach.
+Until Module 8.3.0, -InputObject supports passing an in memory object to additional cmdlet in pipeline.
+Due to above design, updating resources becomes a multi step approeach.

-With the new module release, -InputObject behavior would be changing for a seamless experience.
+With the new module release, -InputObject parameter set would be changing for a seamless experience.

-In contrast to earlier approach, -InputObject now would support object of corresponding input type as well as resource Id directly to the cmdlet.This would make cmdlet usage fairly easy and faster as compared to the old approach.
+In contrast to earlier approach, -InputObject would now support object of corresponding input type as well as resource Id directly to the cmdlet.
+This would make cmdlet usage fairly easy and faster as compared to the old approach.

 Below example shows the difference in -InputObject Usage:

 ### Before

-Below example shows how to update duplicate detection on existing service bus namespace with Module version older than X.X.X
+Below example shows how to update queue properties on existing service bus namespace with Module version 8.3.0 or older
 ```
 $QueueObj = Get-AzServiceBusQueue -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -QueueName SB-Queue_example1

+$QueueObj.ForwardTo = "q1"
-$QueueObj.DeadLetteringOnMessageExpiration = $True
+$QueueObj.ForwardDeadLetteredMessagesTo = "q1"
-$QueueObj.SupportOrdering = $True
+$QueueObj.DefaultMessageTimeToLive = "P1YT3H11M2S"

-Set-AzServiceBusQueue -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -QueueName SB-Queue_example1 -QueueObj $QueueObj
+Set-AzServiceBusQueue -ResourceGroup Default-ServiceBus-WestUS -NamespaceName SB-Example1 -QueueName SB-Queue_example1 -InputObject $QueueObj
 ```

 ### After

-Below example shows how to update capture description on existing event hub with starting with / after Module version  X.X.X
+Below example shows how to update queue properties starting with / after Module version  9.0.0

 ```
-$eventhub = Get-AzEventHub -InputObject <ResourceID of event hub>
+$queue = Get-AzServiceBusQueue -InputObject <ResourceID of ServiceBus Queue>

-Set-AzEventHub -InputObject $eventhub -CaptureEnabled -SizeLimitInBytes 10485763 -IntervalInSeconds 120 -Encoding Avro -DestinationName EventHubArchive.AzureBlockBlob -BlobContainer container -ArchiveNameFormat "{Namespace}/{EventHub}/{PartitionId}/{Year}/{Month}/{Day}/{Hour}/{Minute}/{Second}" -StorageAccountResourceId "/subscriptions/{SubscriptionId}/resourceGroups/MyResourceGroupName/providers/Microsoft.ClassicStorage/storageAccounts/teststorage"
+Set-AzServiceBusQueue -InputObject $queue -ForwardTo q1 -ForwardDeadLetteredMessagesTo q2 -DefaultMessageTimeToLive (New-Timespan -Days 365 -Hours 3 -Minutes 11 -Seconds 2)

 ```

+- Input type of parameters `-DefaultMessageTimeToLive`, `-AutoDeleteOnIdle`, `-LockDuration`, `-DuplicateDetectionHistoryTimeWindow` has been changed from System.String to System.Timespan.
+Hence, ISO 8601 format for timespan can NO longer be fed as input to these parameters.
+Please use New-TimeSpan cmdlet object to construct Timespan variables.
+Please refer https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/new-timespan?view=powershell-7.2 to know more about New-TimeSpan.

 ### Pipelining support

-- Accept pipeline Input for InputObject(InputObject pipelining) can be implemented in the following manner:
+- Accept pipeline Input for InputObject (InputObject pipelining) can be implemented in the following manner:

 ```
-Get-AzEventHub -InputObject <ResourceId of the eventhub> | Set-AzEventHub -MessageRetentionInDays 6
+Get-AzServiceBusQueue -InputObject <ResourceId of the queue> | Set-AzServiceBusQueue -MessageRetentionInDays 6

 ```

-- Accept pipeline input for parameters (parameter pipelining) is not supported
+- Property pipelining would be disabled.
+In other words,  None of the cmdlet parameters apart from `-InputObject` would accept pipeline input.

 ### Positional Binding